cxw42/TabFern/README.md

  - There is only a two-level hierarchy --- tabs cannot be the children of other tabs in the tree.
- - You cannot open and close individual tabs --- you have to open and close the window as a whole.
+ - You cannot open and close individual tabs --- you have to open and close the window as a whole (work is in progress --- see issue 35).
  - Where new windows open may not always be where Chrome would open a new window.
    Currently, the original size/position of the last-focused or last-closed